Sign Up

 Patient

-A 76-year-old African American Male presented to ER at 4 pm for a fractured right hip after falling at home.
-No other complaints.
-History includes type II diabetes (well-controlled with oral medication and diet), hypertension (no current medication, ran out 3 months ago); height 5'10", weight 150 lbs. (recent weight loss of 25 lbs. over past 3 months after wife recently died).
-Lives alone with a son living 2 hours away who visits every 2 weeks.
-Uses a walker to ambulate for the past 2 years since he is "not too steady" on his feet sometimes.
-Reports he sometimes dribbles urine after urinating, but otherwise no incontinence of urine or stool.
-The current pain level is 8 out of 10.
-BP is 170/98.
-Current labs HgbA1C = 7.2; serum glucose is 125.
+A 76-year-old African American male, Mr. Smith, presented to the emergency room at 4 pm for a fractured right hip after falling at home.
+No other complaints were noted.
+History includes type II diabetes (well-controlled with oral medication and diet), hypertension (no current medication, ran out three months ago), height 5'10", weight 150 lbs (recent weight loss of 25 lbs. over the past three months after wife recently died).
+Mr. Smith lives alone but has a son who lives two hours away and visits every two weeks.
+He has been using a walker to ambulate for the past two years since he is "not too steady" on his feet sometimes.
+Mr. Smith reports he sometimes dribbles urine after urinating but denies any incontinence of urine or stool.
+The current pain level is eight out of ten.
+His blood pressure is 170/98.
+His HbA1c level is 7.2, and his serum glucose is 125.

-Braden Tool used by admission RN: Sensory Perception: 4 "no impairment"; Moisture: 4 "rarely moist"; Activity: 3 "walks occasionally"; Mobility: 3 "slightly limited"; Nutrition: 3 "Adequate"; Friction & Shear: 3 "No apparent problem" – Total score: 20 (not at risk); Visual skin assessment head-to-toe reveals no redness over any boney prominence.
-A skin tear was noted on the left forearm from a fall at home.
+The Braden Scale was used by the admission nurse.
+Here is how she scored the patient: Sensory Perception: 4 "no impairment"; Moisture: 4 "rarely moist"; Activity: 3 "walks occasionally"; Mobility: 3 "slightly limited"; Nutrition: 3 "Adequate"; Friction & Shear: 3 "No apparent problem" – Total score: 20 (not at risk); Visual skin assessment head-to-toe reveals no redness over any boney prominence.
+However, a skin tear was noted on the left forearm from a fall at home.

 Prevention Intervention Strategies

-Foam mattress (standard for the medical-surgical unit the patient was admitted to) while awaiting hip surgery in the AM; the patient is NPO after midnight, and no nutrition consult has been placed yet.
-The patient is on bedrest, and an opioid was ordered for pain relief before surgery.
-Using urinal for voiding during the night.
+The patient is placed on a foam mattress (standard for the medical-surgical unit Mr. Smith was admitted to) while awaiting hip surgery.
+Mr. Smith cannot have anything by mouth (NPO) after midnight, and no nutrition consult has been placed yet.
+He is on bed rest, and an opioid was ordered for pain relief before surgery.
+Mr. Smith is using a urinal for voiding during the night.
 The patient does not want to be turned to the side during the night due to pain.

 Initial Clinical Outcomes

-The patient goes to surgery without additional skin assessment, and no one documents any skin warmth at the sacral area or right heel.
+Mr. Smith goes to surgery without additional skin assessment, and no one documents any skin warmth at the sacral area or right heel.
 Perianal moisture is present but not documented by transfer personnel.
-The patient is prepped for surgery, and perioperative skin assessment notes intact, but slightly darker skin and skin is warm to touch over the sacral area, some right hip bruising (diffuse bruising over most of right lateral hip and thigh – not particularly over trochanter boney prominence), right heel bogginess and warmth, and the left forearm skin tear.
+Mr. Smith is prepped for surgery, and the nurse conducting the perioperative skin assessment notes intact but slightly darker skin over the sacral area.
+The skin is also warmer to touch over the sacral area than the surrounding skin.
+The nurse also notes some right hip bruising (diffuse bruising over most of the right lateral hip and thigh – not particularly over trochanter boney prominence), in addition to some right heel bogginess and warmth, and the left forearm skin tear.

-Perioperative nurse documents right hip bruising likely due to fracture injury, sacral stage 1 PU and right heel stage 1 PU; left forearm skin tear is not staged because it is not a pressure ulcer; right hip is not staged due to nature of bruising consistent with fall injury and fracture.
+Perioperative nurse documents right hip bruising likely due to fracture injury, a stage 1 sacral PU, and stage 1 right heel PU.
+The left forearm skin tear is not staged because it is not a PU, and the right hip is not staged due to the nature of bruising consistent with fall injury and fracture.

-Perioperative staff implement specialty gel operating table padding and careful foam padding to non-operative extremities, head, etc., and take care to float heels.
-In post-op recovery, alternating pressure redistribution surface is used, small adjustments to the patient's position are made hourly to relieve pressure to the sacral area, and heels continue to be floated.
-Vital signs - high blood pressure after surgery (200/110) and elevated heart rate (110/min).
+Perioperative staff implement specialty gel operating table padding and carefully apply foam padding to the non-operative extremities, head, etc. They also take care to float heels.
+In recovery, alternating pressure redistribution surface is used, small adjustments to the patient's position are made hourly to relieve pressure to the sacral area, and heels continue to be floated.
+Vital signs reveal high blood pressure after surgery (200/110) and elevated heart rate (110/min).
 Labs are unremarkable.
-The patient is transferred to SICU for observation.
-SICU beds have alternating pressure mattresses and beds with "turn to assist" capability.
-When the patient awakes, he reports pain is 4 out of 10.
+The patient is transferred to surgical intensive care for observation.
+The beds have alternating pressure mattresses and beds with a "turn to assist" capability.
+When the patient awakes, he reports pain as four out of ten.
 Post-operative opioids are ordered for pain.
 The patient remains NPO.
-The perioperative staff points out all skin findings to ICU staff.
-When the patient was admitted to ICU, Braden's risk score was Sensory Perception: 2 "very limited"; Moisture: 2 "often moist"; Activity: 1 "bedfast"; Mobility: 2 "very limited"; Nutrition: 1 "very poor"; Friction & Shear: 1 "problem" – Total score: 9 (severe risk); Nutrition consult is ordered and wound consult by a wound specialist.
+The perioperative staff points out all skin findings to the intensive care staff.
+When the patient was admitted to intensive care, the Braden risk assessment score was: Sensory Perception: 2 "very limited"; Moisture: 2 "often moist"; Activity: 1 "bedfast"; Mobility: 2 "very limited"; Nutrition: 1 "very poor"; Friction & Shear: 1 "problem" – Total score: 9 (severe risk).
+A nutrition consult and a wound consult by a wound specialist are ordered.

 Outcomes

-The patient stabilizes within 1 day and is transferred to a regular medical-surgical floor (on an alternating pressure specialty mattress).
-Sacral PU is now documented by med-surg staff as Stage 2 -superficial open blister but no purple discoloration, and the right heel is now deep purple color, intact, and still boggy (documented but staff as stage 1).
-The interdisciplinary team discusses the PU management plan and steps to initiate a care plan to prevent the progression of existing PU and any new PU.
-Physical therapy initiates mobility and strengthening care plan, and the patient starts to ambulate with assistance.
-A regular turning schedule is implemented at least every 2 hours, and sips of fluid are offered with a turning schedule.
+The patient stabilizes within one day and is transferred to a regular medical-surgical floor (on an alternating pressure specialty mattress).
+The staff now documents the sacral PU as stage 2 superficial open blister but no purple discoloration, and the right heel is now a deep purple color, intact, and still boggy (documented by staff as stage 1).
+The interdisciplinary team discusses the PU management plan and steps to initiate a care plan to prevent the progression of the existing PU and any new PU.
+Physical therapy initiates a mobility and strengthening care plan, and the patient starts to ambulate with assistance.
+A regular turning schedule is implemented at least every two hours, and sips of fluid are offered with a turning schedule.
 A moisture barrier cream is ordered for the perineum, and the head of the bed is kept at 30 degrees or below (when in bed) except for meals and 30 minutes after meals.
-Pain that may be present with turning is addressed, and nutrition interventions have been initiated.
+Pain that may be present with turning is addressed by medicating Mr. Smith 30 minutes before the turn as needed, and nutrition interventions have been initiated.
 The social worker and team discuss the best location to discharge the patient, the potential need for home assistance, and the safety assessment of the home environment.
-The patient is discharged 12 days after resolution of stage 2 sacral PU and no further evolution of heel pressure ulcer.
-Right hip bruising is resolved, and left forearm skin tear is closed.
-BP, pulse and labs are unremarkable at discharge.
+Mr. Smith is discharged 12 days after the resolution of the stage 2 sacral PU with no further evolution of the heel PU.
+Right hip bruising is resolved, and the left forearm skin tear is closed.
+Mr. Smith's vital signs, including his blood pressure, pulse, and labs, are all unremarkable at discharge.

 Strengths of the Case